-I am always learning.
-I renew my commitment each day to hearing the voices of those around me, and working to create an equitable, kind, affirming place for all students and colleagues.
-I commit to being responsive to conversations, and accountable for my actions and the spaces that I hold for students in the SOTD.
+I am still learning.
+I renew my commitment each day to hearing the voices of those around me from communities other than my own, and am intentionally working to create an equitable, kind, affirming place for all students and colleagues.
+I commit to being responsive to conversations, and accountable for my actions in the spaces that I hold for students in the SOTD.